Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 If you haven't used FastLED with your Arduino IDE before you will probably need to load the library.
 This is easy!
 First start the Library Manager<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_ManageLibraries.png "Image of IDE starting Library Manager")

-If it is not installed, install it.
-Choose the library that says "By Daniel Garcia" Below is a picture of the Arduino IDE Library Manager showing FastLED library is installed<br>
+If FastLED is not installed, install it.
+Install the library that says "By Daniel Garcia".
+It is OK if there are several libraries that say something about FastLED, but be sure that the one by Daniel Garcia is installed too.
+Below is a picture of the Arduino IDE Library Manager showing FastLED library is installed<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_FastLED.png "Image of Library Manager showing FastLED is installed")

 As mentioned, these WS2811/WS2812B LEDs use just power/ground/serialdata.
 Other LEDs use power/ground/serialdata/clock.
 There are some differences in the exact approach for those other LEDs compared to ours.